Linklater MFA at Rose Bruford College

 Entry requirements

 Applicants for Masters Programmes will be expected to have a good undergraduate degree in a related subject area.
-The college also encourages applications from those without formal qualifications who may be accepted on the basis of professional experience.
+The college also encourages applications from those without formal qualifications who may be accepted based on professional experience.

-Please contact us at for information on entry criteria if you are applying from outside the UK.
+Please get in touch at for information on entry criteria if you are applying from outside the UK.
 You can also visit our international students page.

 Institution code: Not required for this course.